v-dumitrescu/laravel-blog/README.md

 # laravel-blog
-A blog made in Laravel 11
+A blog made in Laravel 11 which includes authentication, crud functionality